 - Thyme, savory, rosemary, basil, marjoram, and lavender (with a few fennel seeds) work together to create Herbs de Provence, which is classically used to season meats, fish, and poultry.

 The potager, or kitchen garden, dates back to medieval times when nuns and monks grew combinations of herbs, flowers, and vegetables outside of the cooking area for use in foods or as medicine.
 Often these gardens were placed in geometric configuration and separated by color or shape.
 During the Renaissance, borders and the placement of decorative items, such as urns and fountains, were added to beautify the French herb garden.

 You may choose a classic French herb design that is geometric, as in a spiral; or since French herbs are fairly hearty, they can be grown in a window box or large pot on the veranda.
 Any of these will require a location with six to eight hours of sun per day and well-draining potting media.
 Ideally, situate the French herb garden near the kitchen or house for ease of use when cooking your French magnum opus.

 Because some herbs are perennial and some annual, mixing them together will add interest and keep the garden producing throughout various seasons.
 Basil and summer savory will die off with a frost.
 Rosemary is only hardy in USDA Plant Hardiness Zone 6 or higher.
 Parsley is a biennial, which dies after two years and yet it reseeds itself so readily that you will no doubt have an eternal supply.

-Dig the soil down 6 to 8 inches and amend with compost or peat moss, or in beds with light soil.
-The goal here is to create well draining soil.
-Water as the soil becomes dried out a few inches away from the plant to encourage the roots to search for water.
+Dig the soil down 6 to 8 inches (15 to 20.5 cm.) and amend with compost or peat moss, or in beds with light soil.
+The goal here is to create well-draining soil.
+Water as the soil becomes dried out a few inches (7.5 to 12.5 cm.) away from the plant to encourage the roots to search for water.